 What the DCAM vendor does:

-DCAM's vendor, Nexant, Inc. will work with DCAM and facilities (including cities and towns) to submit an application to sell potential energy credits in the market.
-Nexant will ensure that the correct metering is installed and develop the application for enrollment.
-Once qualified for the program, Nexant will trade any qualified credits on the market and get the best price for the credits.
-Proceeds from the credit sales will be passed on to the participating facility directly or through DCAM's expendable trust.
+DCAMM's vendors will work with DCAMM and facilities (including cities and towns) to submit an application to sell potential energy credits in the market.
+The vendor will work in cooperation with the participating facilities to ensure that the correct metering is installed and develop the application for enrollment.
+Once qualified for the program, any qualified credits will be sold on the market for the highest value potential.
+Proceeds from the credit sales will be passed on to the participating facility directly or through DCAMM's expendable trust.

 What are the benefits?